 Why study Philosophy, Politics and Economics at Warwick?

-- Our ‘bridge model’ means you do not just study the three disciplines independently, but are given many formal and informal opportunities to combine insights from all the different disciplines.
+- Our 'bridge model' means you do not just study the three disciplines independently, but are given ample formal and informal opportunities to combine insights from all the different disciplines

 - We offer a diverse menu of optional modules, allowing you to follow your own interests.